 File formats and tips

 Most modelling tools can work in a variety of formats, and we recommend you produce final output in STL format.
 The STL file format consists of sets of triangles.
-We can load the STL file in to the Makerware package to produce a final print file for the printer.
-This also allows us to see the object on screen.

 There are a number of reasons that a print can fail.
 These can normally be avoided by careful design of your model, and choice of printing options.

 - Overhangs and printing in mid air.
 An overhang of around 45 degrees can normally be printed with no problem, shallower overhangs can work but are usually not as smooth, and gaps can sometimes be bridged.
-However, it is possible for a bad design to leave PLA extruding in to thin air creating a pile of spaghetti like plastic.
+However, it is possible for a bad design to leave filament extruding in to thin air creating a pile of spaghetti like plastic.
 Use of printed supports can normally address this, either manually added to the model or selected as automatic support material from the print options.

 - Falling over can occur if printing without a raft, or with too small an area in contact with the bed - this leaves the print on its side and again a pile of spaghetti.
 Always use a raft in the print options and try and arrange for the design to have a large area flat on the print bed.
 In some cases adding manual supports to the design creates extra stability during printing.
 We can print with a raft, or a brim, or with no additional material as you wish.

 - In some cases the extruder nozzle can jam - this is rare but has been seen where a design has vast amounts of support material causing the filament to be retracted and fed repeatedly.
 It can also happen if you use an infill that is too high, we recommend never using more than 90% infill.
 Consider adding supports manually or using lower infill.

 We do not normally watch the print, but will usually check on it periodically.
 We may leave a large print over night.
-However, if we see that the print had failed like this we will stop the print job at that point.
+However, if we see that the print has failed like this we will stop the print job at that point.
 In such cases we will charge a lower rate for the materials used, and send you a picture of what was produced.
 You can ask for this to be sent to you if you wish (for postage costs).